britneydang/HandsonProject_MasteringSSIS/README.md

 ![image](https://user-images.githubusercontent.com/110323703/218621408-4bb6122b-2efc-46f5-a080-2afa2fe8a13f.png)
 - Transfer Error Messages task: it transfers the user defined error messages from one instance of SQL Server to another instance.
-- For Loop is when it repeats tasks in a package until it meets the condition
+- For Loop Container: it repeats tasks in a package until it meets the condition
 - For Loop Container in a Fixed Manner: In this example, I add a Script task inside the For Loop Container -> Create a variable -> For Loop Editor, in Properties, InitExpression means variable starting from (usually variable = 0), EvalExpression variable means I will run until variable is reach this number, AssignExpression means how I want to incremeant or decreament the value -> Ok.
 The script task will print the value of the variable -> Script task editor, select user::VariableName -> Edit stript.
 This loop is running in a Fixed manner because of AssignExpression set variable = variable + 1

 ![image](https://user-images.githubusercontent.com/110323703/218625142-2d0fbc13-d619-432d-86de-c3210d8642c2.png)